How to Get Into Amherst College: Acceptance Rate & Strategies

 Amherst College Early Decision Acceptance Rate

-Amherst received 857 ED applicants for the Class of 2025, a 43% increase over the previous cycle.
-The ED acceptance rate for this cohort was a far more encouraging 25%.
-For the Class of 2024, the ED acceptance rate was 32%.
+Amherst received 692 ED applicants for the Class of 2026.
+The ED acceptance rate for this cohort was a far more encouraging 32%.

 Amherst College Admissions – SAT, ACT, and Class Rank

-For Class of 2024 members, the mid-50% SAT range for enrolled freshmen was 1410-1530.
-The median score was a 1490.
-The average Math score (747) was higher than the average reading score (728).
-The ACT range was 31-34 with a median score of 33.
-Eighty-five percent of enrolled freshmen finished in the top 10% of their high school class and 96% were in the top quartile.
+For Class of 2026 members, the mid-50% SAT range for enrolled freshmen was 1450-1530.
+The median score was 1520.
+The ACT range was 33-35 with a median score of 34.
+Ninety percent of enrolled freshmen finished in the top 10% of their high school class and 96% were in the top quartile.

-- Amherst’s Class of 2027 will still have the option of whether or not to include test scores with their application; this will be the third year of the school’s test-optional pilot program.
+- Amherst’s Class of 2028 will still have the option of whether or not to include test scores with their application; this will be the fourth year of the school’s test-optional pilot program.

 How Amherst College Rates Applicants

 Utilizing a genuinely holistic admissions process, Amherst College views seven factors as “very important” to the admissions process: rigor of high school course load, GPA, application essays, recommendations, extracurricular activities, talent/ability, and character/personal qualities.
-The four factors labeled as “important” are class rank, first generation status, volunteer work, and work experiences.
-At least for this test-optional stretch (Class of 2025 through Class of 2027), standardized tests are relegated to mere “considered” status.
+The four factors labeled as “important” are class rank, first-generation status, volunteer work, and work experience.
+At least for this test-optional stretch, standardized tests are relegated to mere “considered” status.

 Straight from the Amherst admissions office: